The Application Process

 DAY 8 – DAY 12: First, second & third scans with the Doctor (these appointments are approximately half an hour).

-DAY 14: Ovum pick up (you will have to take this day off).
-This day cannot be scheduled to happen on a specific date.
+DAY 14: Egg Retrieval (you will have to take this day off and have someone drive you home after the egg retrieval).
+This day cannot be scheduled to happen on a specific date, however you will know in advance when this date will be.

 *This is only a guideline and is not fixed as eggs grow at their own rate.